xcatliu/pagic/pagic.org/docs/config.md

 - Type: `string`
 - Default: `／`

 The root path the site will be deployed at.
-You will need to set this if you plan to deploy your site under a sub path, for example, GitHub pages.
+You will need to set this if you plan to deploy your site under a sub path, for example, GitHub Pages.
 If you plan to deploy your site to https://foo.github.io/bar/, then you should set `root` to `'/bar/'`.
 It should always start and end with a slash.

 ## Themes and plugins